EOSIO/eosio-explorer/packages/api-eosio-compiler/README.md

 2. Place the source code files into `contracts/...`
 3. Spin up the Docker script using `exec`
 4. Inspect `compiled_contracts/...`, getting the correct folder based on the entry file's name.
-5. Present file(s) to the frontend
+5. Present ABI file to the frontend.